solana-foundation/developer-content/CONTRIBUTING.md

 ### Avoid official recommendations

-Avoid any language around making "official recommendations" such as "I recommend product X" or "product Y is the best".
+Avoid any language around making "official recommendations" such as "I recommend product X" or "Product Y is the best".
 The content within this repo will be publicly published on solana.com which is maintained by the [Solana Foundation](https://solana.org).
 As such, any "product recommendations" may appear as if coming directly from the Solana Foundation.
 The Solana Foundation does not make official recommendations for products but rather helps share what options are available in the broader Solana ecosystem.

 ### Avoid "picking favorites"